Ethan2541/Neural-Network-Library/README.md

 ## Nonlinear Modules

-Nonlinear modules are basically activation functions which inherit the characteristics of the module `Activation`.
+Nonlinear modules are basically activation functions which inherit the characteristics of the module `Activation`, available in `pyldl/activations.py`.
 As such, they only have a forward and a backward pass.
 They don't have any parameter to update or to reset.
+Tests can be found in `experiments/activation_network.ipynb`

-### Hyperbolic Tangent activation function
+### Hyperbolic Tangent

 First, we considered the hyperbolic tangent:
 $$tanh(x) = \frac{e^x - e^{-x}}{e^x + e^{-x}}$$